codyRhett/restaurantVote/README.md

 # restaurantVote
 Voting System for restaurants

+Service is developed using Spring Boot, Spring MVC, Spring Security, Spring Data, Liquibase, Hibernate

 Backend for Voting System for the best Restaurant

 Functionality
-1. User can be authentiphicated using endpoint - http://localhost:8080/api/registration/user with example body:
+User can be authentiphicated using endpoint - http://localhost:8080/api/registration/user with example body:
 {
     "username":"cody",
     "firstName":"artem1",